Battlefield archaeology: Hazards

 Excavations on the Western Front often occur for humanitarian reasons, namely the recovery and identification of human remains and the disposal of unexploded ordnance.
 The unique conditions of Western Front excavations often pose a threat for archaeological excavations.
 For example, during the first five hours of the Kaiserschlacht ('German spring offensive'), over one million shells were fired by the Germans into the Allies' lines across the entire 150-mile front.
 The million shells fired during the beginning of the Spring Offensive are only a small sample of the total used during the war.
 Most of the shell casings were dumped on the battlefields and a considerable number of shells did not detonate upon impact.
 Archaeologists conducting excavations at World War I sites are often at risk not just from the unexploded ordnance but from the environmental pollution caused by the deterioration of ordnance, shell and bullet casings, and various other forms of battlefield debris.
-A study conducted at the Ypres battlefield in 2008 concluded that the highest level of copper contamination of the soil was over 200mg/kg, which was higher than the background threshold of 17mg/kg.
+A study conducted at the Ypres battlefield in 2008 concluded that the highest level of copper contamination of the soil was over 200 mg/kg, which was higher than the background threshold of 17 mg/kg.
 The large area in France, where the levels of heavy metals from battlefield debris can negatively impact the health of flora and fauna is labeled by the French government as Zone Rouge (Red Zone).
 The French Government created Département du Déminage for the purpose of collecting and detonating unexploded ordnance in the Red Zone.

 The majority of artillery shells recovered during archaeological excavations or by demining operations are from World War I. This is due to a revolution in shell design that occurred between the First and Second World Wars.
 In World War I, artillery shells were designed to detonate upon impact.
 Many times, the detonator would not activate, resulting in the large number of duds.
 By the time of the Second World War, the detonator for artillery shells was hooked up to a timer.
 The intention was for the shell to explode over the enemy, raining shrapnel on them.